SahilRakhaiya05/HackTaskMe/README.md

-# Hackathon Management Platform 🎉
+# HackTask Me🎉

-Welcome to the **Hackathon Management Platform**!
+Welcome to the **Hackathon Team Management Platform**!
 This application is designed to help team leaders manage their diverse teams effectively during hackathons.
 With features for task management, an AI chatbot for assistance, and a blog for insights, this platform aims to enhance collaboration and productivity.

 ## Features 🚀
 - **Team Registration:** Easily register your hackathon teams.